By chance, in

 No one could see where the fire was coming

-from since these nests were not heavily
+from since these nests were hidden rather

 fortified.
-Rommel had hidden the guns
+Rommel had decided that hiding the guns

-view of the terrain below.
+of the terrain below.
+The Germans

 The lower X marks Dawson's starting point, the top X